R35 Nissan GT-R (2009-2022) review – a technical triumph that may never be repeated

-> Performance and 0-60mph time - An already blisteringly fast car, the 2017 car gets more power.
-The Nismo version is even faster still.
+- Performance and 0-60mph time - An already blisteringly fast car, the 2017 car got more power.
+The Nismo versions were even faster still.

-> Ride and handling - Slightly more mellow than before, but still capable of seeing off virtually any other car on the road.
+- Ride and handling - Even after 14 years, it’s still capable of seeing off virtually any other car on the road.
 Notable improvements to the ride, and R mode is no longer unusable when the going gets bumpy.

 Prices, specs and rivals

-The GT-R Track Edition elevates the sticker price to just shy of the £100k mark with a string of mechanical modifications: lightweight wheels, Bilstein DampTronic suspension and increased rigidity supplement its track ability.
-The £150k plus Nismo version sits atop the GT-R throne these days, its driver tied into a bespoke, carbon-backed Nismo seat.
+The GT-R Track Edition elevated the sticker price to just shy of the £100k mark with a string of mechanical modifications: lightweight wheels, Bilstein DampTronic suspension and increased rigidity supplement its track ability.
+The £150k-plus Nismo sat atop the GT-R throne, its driver tied into a carbon-backed Nismo seat.
 From there you can wind-out the uprated V6 that produces more power and torque from behind the carbon fibre apron – one of many external parts recast in the lightweight composite.

-Price comparisons involving the Nissan GT-R serve up cars many leagues below it in performance terms.
-Despite the nigh-on £50k premium Its truest rival is the Porsche 911 Turbo.
+Price comparisons involving the Nissan GT-R served up cars many leagues below it in performance terms.
+Despite the nigh-on £50k premium, its truest rival was the Porsche 911 Turbo.
 Showing a similar technical make-up and integrating a bottomless list of driver aids, it has the same physics defying a-to-b pace as the GT-R.